Cottonwood Canyon State Park

 Park headquarters, about a two-hour drive east of Portland, is adjacent to Oregon Route 206 between Wasco and Condon.
-The river, which here forms the boundary between Sherman County on the west and Gilliam County on the east, meanders for 16 mi through the arid park.
+The river, which is formed by the boundary between Sherman County on the west and Gilliam County on the east, meanders for 16 mi through the arid park.

 The walls of the main canyon reach to 1920 ft above sea level within the park, which also includes four side canyons: Hay Creek, Esau, Rattlesnake, and Cottonwood.
 These and the main canyon are flanked by grassland, sagebrush shrub-steppe, river bottom, and cliffs composed mainly of basalts of the Columbia River Basalt Group.

 History

 In 2008, the Western Rivers Conservancy, a non-profit organization based in Portland, bought the land from a cattle-ranching family, the Murthas, who had owned it since the 1930s.
 The conservancy was able to borrow money from the Wyss Foundation to make a quick purchase possible.
 Later, Western Rivers offered to sell the land to the Oregon Parks and Recreation Department (OPRD) to create a state park.
 OPRD agreed and paid Western Rivers what the non-profit had paid the Murthas, $7.86 million.
 In 2022, the park applied to become the 2nd IDA Dark Sky Park in the state of Oregon, with approvals expected to come by mid to late 2023.
+In late 2024, it has been certified as a Dark Sky Park.

 Recreation

 Hiking, camping, fishing, and river rafting are among the recreation possibilities in the park.
-A campground with 21 primitive sites, 7 sites for hikers and bikers, a group camping area, potable water, and a restroom are near the park headquarters and the information building.
+A campground with 21 primitive sites, 4 cabins, 7 sites for hikers and bikers, a group camping area, potable water, and a restroom are near the park headquarters and the information building.
 Hiking trails include Pinnacles, in Sherman County, and Lost Corral, in Gilliam County, each of which follows the river downstream for 4.3 mi.
 On the upstream side of the highway, the Hard Stone Trail follows the river for 1.5 mi.
 In addition, old ranching roads that cross the park double as hiking trails, and an adjacent 10000 acre of public land managed by the U.S. Bureau of Land Management offer further possibilities for hiking.

 Horse trails wind through the Gilliam County segment of the park.
 The J. S. Burres day-use area, also in the Gilliam County segment, is a put-in place for boaters heading downriver and a take-out place for commercial and private groups running the John Day between Clarno and Route 206.
 Hunting, subject to Oregon Department of Fish and Wildlife regulations, is allowed in undeveloped parts of the park.

 Cottonwood Canyon is also one of the darkest state parks in Oregon, which makes the park ideal for star gazing.
 The canyon provides an opportunity to stargaze that is hidden from lights from the surrounding areas and adjacent road.